Iamthelaw/bus-travel-discounts/README.rst

 Installation
 ============

-I recommend yousing marvelous `pipenv <https://github.com/pypa/pipenv>`_ package for development.
-The project is intentionally desined to work only on **python3** and last versions of libraries.
+I recommend using marvelous `pipenv <https://github.com/pypa/pipenv>`_ package for development.
+The project is intentionally designed to work only on **python3** and last versions of libraries.

 Frontend libraries is installed via ``npm`` package manager.

-Recommended steps for installing and running project.
+Recommended steps for installing and running the project.

 .. code-block:: console